samkj/samkj.github.io/about.md

 <div class="row" style="margin-top:3%"> </div>
 Currently, I am first year MSc.
 Student at Technische universität Graz, majoring in Data Science.
 I am broadly interested in Statistical machine learning and storytelling with data.

 I graduated from the <a href="https://www.nitj.ac.in" style="color:blue">National Institute of Technology Jalandhar</a>(India) with Bachelors in Computer Science and Engineering.
 I was advised by <a href="https://nitsri.ac.in/Pages/FacultyProfile.aspx?nEmpID=eeo&nDeptID=cs" style="color:blue">Mr. Ranjeet Rout</a> for my undergraduate thesis.
-Before joining the university, I worked as a Software Engineer in Camera applications team at <a href="https://research.samsung.com/sri-n" style="color:blue">Samsung R&D Institute, Noida</a> for **3.5 years**.
+Before joining the university, I worked as a Software Engineer at <a href="https://research.samsung.com/sri-n" style="color:blue">Samsung R&D Institute, Noida</a> for **3.5 years**.

+Outside of work, I am interested in startups and meeting new people for interesting conversations.
+But, Since I've moved to a new country and city, It will take some time to fix this.

 Text can be **bold**, _italic_, or ~~strikethrough~~.